RaspberryPiFoundation/webdev-curriculum/en-GB/lesson#5/lesson#5.md

 }
 ```

-##Further study:
+##Further study: . { .try}

-How would you change the page to make it look better?
++ How would you change the page to make it look better?
 Why not try using your favorite fonts, colors, etc.

-if you finish early you can go style the html we did in previous lessons.
++ if you finish early you can go style the html we did in previous lessons.

-By the way, did you know that the background property does not only take values that are colours, but also images?
++ By the way, did you know that the background property does not only take values that are colours, but also images?